groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/word.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Clear Word Document Watermark"
+head_title: "Remove Word Watermarks with Java API"
-head_description: "GroupDocs.Watermark for Java allows to generate Word Document watermarks in Java, J2SE 7.0 (1.7) or above applications."
+head_description: "Streamline watermark deletion, editing, and clarity for Word documents using the GroupDocs.Watermark Java API."

 ############################# Header ############################
-title: "Clear Watermark for Document of MS Word formats with Java"
+title: "Java Word Watermark Removal"
-description: "Text and image watermark generation for MS Excel files using Java J2SE applications.
-Watermarks your business documents with BMP, PNG, GIF, and JPEG images or text.
-Adjust watermark size, alignment, rotation angle, and position on the document pages."
+description: "Master the removal of watermarks from Word documents using the GroupDocs.Watermark Java API, ensuring pristine document outputs."
-subtitle: "GroupDocs.Watermark for Java"
+subtitle: "GroupDocs.Watermark for Java API"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download at Maven for free"
+    - title: "Free Maven download"
       link: "https://releases.groupdocs.com/watermark/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for Java"
+    title: "GroupDocs.Watermark for Java library"
     link: "/watermark/java/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       GroupDocs.Watermark for Java is designed for generation various Word watermarks using Java.
-Our solution may enrich Java apps by performing generation, adjusting, search, and clearing various watermarks in Word documents.
-GroupDocs.Watermark available for many operating systems and Java J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
+       Leverage the GroupDocs.Watermark for Java Java library to effectively manage and clear watermarks from Word documents.
+This powerful tool provides capabilities to remove, adjust, and search for both text and image watermarks, facilitating the protection and management of document authenticity and appearance.

 ############################# Steps ############################
 steps: